MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 The Native value is renamed Audience in the [AdDistributionReportFilter](../reporting-service/addistributionreportfilter.md) value set.

 #### <a name="reporting-historical-columns"></a>Historical Columns
-The [AdGroupPerformanceReportColumn ](../reporting-service/adgroupperformancereportcolumn.md), [CampaignPerformanceReportColumn ](../reporting-service/campaignperformancereportcolumn.md), and [KeywordPerformanceReportColumn](../reporting-service/keywordperformancereportcolumn.md) values are renamed from Historic to Historical.
+The [AdGroupPerformanceReportColumn](../reporting-service/adgroupperformancereportcolumn.md), [CampaignPerformanceReportColumn](../reporting-service/campaignperformancereportcolumn.md), and [KeywordPerformanceReportColumn](../reporting-service/keywordperformancereportcolumn.md) values are renamed from Historic to Historical.

 Version 11|Version 12
 ---------|---------